virtuosonline/IDD-AT-BE-Radiofy/README.md

 - **Version:** 1.0
 - **Date:** 31/12/2024
-- **Updated:** We improved the design, changed colors, removed search from the header, and adjusted the width of elements.
+- **Updated:** We improved the design, changed colors, removed search from the header, and updated screenshots.

 ### Overview